daiphuongngo/daiphuongngo/README.md

 Governance & Ethics in Data ✅ | Reflection & Integration of Knowledge: Governance & Ethics of Analytics in in Data, AI & Technology - *only available from hyperlink in my Resume* - (graded `95/100` & feedbacked by Professor.
 Kathleen Mcginn 😧 : `"My goodness Phuong,Thank you for sharing this with me.
 It is indeed a very deep, intelligent and meaningful piece of writing that deserves an excellent grade - 95 (!) - the highest grade I have given so far.
 Congratulations - you have truly earned it."`)
 Canadian Business & Strategy ✅ | [TD Bank Analysis](https://hackmd.io/@PhuongDaiNgo/HJpUbXK3F) & Nucor Corporation Analysis
 Marketing ✅ | to be updated
-Predictive Analytics 🚧 | linear and multiple regression, decision trees, linear programming, factor analysis, cluster analysis, modelling - including transportation, waiting line and learning curve - and simulation, with an emphasis on practical applications and interpretation
+Predictive Analytics ✅ | linear and multiple regression, decision trees, linear programming, factor analysis, cluster analysis, modelling
-Machine Learning and Programming 1 🚧 | Python: Data Mining, Data Science, Data Visualization, Dimension Reduction, CRM, Evaluation Predictive Performance, Multiple Linear Regression, K-NN, Naives Bayes Classifier, Classification, Regression Trees, Logistic Regression, Cluster Analysis
+Machine Learning and Programming 1 ✅ | Python: Data Mining, Data Science, Data Visualization, Dimension Reduction, CRM, Evaluation Predictive Performance, Multiple Linear Regression, K-NN, Naives Bayes Classifier, Classification, Regression Trees, Logistic Regression, Cluster Analysis
-Communication & Data Visualization | MS Word, Excel, Cognos Analytics, and Tableau Machine Learning and Programming 2 | Python, Scala Capstone Course | to be updated
+Communication & Data Visualization | MS Word, Excel, Cognos Analytics, and Tableau Business Intelligence | Power BI
+Machine Learning and Programming 2 | Python, Scala Capstone Course | to be updated
 Project Management | to be updated
-Business Intelligence | Power BI